Cabrito

 Cabrito (/es/) is the name in both Spanish and Portuguese for roast goat kid in various Iberian and Latin American cuisines.

 Argentina

-Cabrito is also a regional specialty of Córdoba Province in Argentina, especially the town of Quilino, which has a festival in its honour.
+Cabrito is eaten in the Córdoba Province in Argentina, especially the town of Quilino, which has a festival in its honour.
 "Chivito" differs from "cabrito" in that chivito is a slightly older animal with less tender meat.
 The chivito has already begun to eat solid foods, whereas the cabrito is still a suckling.

 Mexico

-It is a regional specialty of the city of Monterrey, Mexico, and the surrounding state of Nuevo Leon, based on the Jewish cuisine of the founders of the city.
+It is also associated with the city of Monterrey, Mexico, and the surrounding state of Nuevo Leon, based on the Spanish cuisine of the founders of the city.